rjbohlender/CAPER/README.md

 ### Matrix ###

+Matrix files may be zipped with gzip, or unzipped.
+They are provided to the program with the "-i" flag.
 The matrix format used for the genotype file includes a header and is is as follows:

 	1) Gene (e.g., BRCA1)
 	2) Transcript (e.g., NM_700030)